Our Policy Priorities

 -

 There has been a systemic, generational lack of investment in care infrastructure in Maine, and nation-wide.
 The ‘workforce behind the workforce’ is almost entirely underpaid women, and when childcare systems fall through, it is almost entirely women who pick up the pieces by stepping out of the workforce.
-This bill proposes a $100 million investment into child care infrastructure and offers financial matching for businesses, non-profits, and schools investing in child care programming.
-This investment aims to strengthen the availability and quality of child care in Maine.
+There are several important bills aiming to strengthen the child care system, including

 -